Celanese shares drop after profit miss on Europe

-Celanese Corp (CE.N) expects weakness in Europe and much of Asia to linger longer than initially anticipated this year, news that sent the chemical maker's stock down more than 3 percent.
+Celanese Corp (CE.N) expects weakness in Europe and much of Asia to continue longer than initially anticipated, news that sent the chemical maker's stock down 3.6 percent in morning trading.

-The company, which reported lower-than-expected quarterly profit on Tuesday, is the world's largest producer of acetyl intermediate chemicals, which are used to make paints and glues.
-Celanese also is a large producer of acetate tow, used to make cigarette filters.
+Celanese, which reported lower-than-expected quarterly profit on Tuesday, is the world's largest producer of acetyl intermediate chemicals, which are used to make paints and glues.
+It also is a large producer of acetate tow, used to make cigarette filters.

 "We expect the current challenging market conditions in Europe and Asia outside of China to continue further into 2012 than originally anticipated," Chief Executive Mark Rohr said in a press release.